qazxcdswe123/obsidian-hugo/content/C++ Move Semantics.md

 ---
+link: []
 aliases: []
 date created: Dec 24th, 2022
-date modified: Dec 24th, 2022
+date modified: AugD1sec 24t3h, 2022
 ---

 ## What
-> It was designed to move objects, whose lifetime expires, instead of copying them.
+> It was designed to move objects, whose lifetime **expires**, instead of copying them.
 The data is transferred from one object to another.
-In most cases, the data transfer does not move this data physically in memory.
-It helps to avoid expensive copying.

-When the argument is a temporary value stored in [[Memory|heap]], it will be automatically `delete` after it goes out of the scope.
-By using `std::move`, Instead of deeply copying the heap data, we have just copied the pointer and then set the original pointer to null (to prevent `delete[]` from source object's destructor from releasing our *just stolen data*).
+`rvalues` such as return value or calculated value (string +) can now be moved instead of copy.

 ## How
 To implement it, [rvalue references](https://pvs-studio.com/en/blog/terms/6517/), move constructors, and the move assignment operator were added.
 Also, some functions were added to the STL to support move semantics.
 For example, _[std::move](https://pvs-studio.com/en/blog/terms/6518/)_ and _[std::forward](https://pvs-studio.com/en/blog/terms/6515/)_.